PaulJulio/php-composer-on-aws-lambda/README.md

 As of this writing, I have the following sketch of a process:

 - Add this package to your project via composer
-- Use the provided utilities to spin up an AWS VM that mirrors what you will run on in Lambda
+- Use the provided utilities to spin up an AWS VM that mirrors what you will run on in Lambda DONE
-- From that machine, install this project via git
+- From that machine, install this project via git DONE
 - On the AWS machine, use the provided utilities to compile PHP
 - Download the binary to your project
 - Use the provided utilities to package up your project for use on Lambda